soxueren/atsd/integration/stata/README.md

 ## Exporting Data

-### Export Data via Export Wizard
+### Export Data using Export Wizard

-- Click on File -> Export -> ODBC data source
+- Click on **File > Export > ODBC** data source.
-- Click on the ATSD connection in `ODBC data sources`
+- Click on the ATSD connection in `ODBC data sources`.
 - Type table name into `Tables` field.
-This will be the metric name holding the exported data
+This will be the metric name holding the exported data.
-- Choose variables to export in the `Variables` drop-down list
+- Choose variables to export in the `Variables` drop-down list.
-- Type column names from the target metric according to variables selected in the previous step
+- Type column names from the target metric according to variables selected in the previous step.
-- Choose `Append data into existing table` in `Insertion options`
+- Choose `Append data into existing table` in `Insertion options`.
-- Check `Use block inserts` option
+- Check `Use block inserts` option.
-- Click `OK` to export the selected variables into ATSD
+- Click `OK` to export the selected variables into ATSD.

-### Export Data via Stata Console
+### Export Data using Stata Console

 Use [`odbc insert`](https://www.stata.com/manuals13/dodbc.pdf) command to write data from Stata memory into ATSD.